Kacper-M-Michalik/Fast-Sudoku-Solver/README.md

 # FastSudokuSolver
-Header only implementation(s) of a fast sudoku solver.
+Single header and source implementation of a fast sudoku solver.

 ## To build:
-Edit flags of and run makefile.
+Run 'make', run 'make optimised' for additional optimisation (requires AVX compatible CPU).

 ## To use:
 Submit sudoku rows as args, valid tile values are 1-9 and '.' to represent an empty tile.